oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #1 Feburary 2022
 Implemented saving as CSV and PNG files on the annotation screen.
 Tried new implementation of the autoclicker which now works in stopping but does not resume.

+#2 Feburary 2022
+Added in a main menu button on the annotation screen and removed the 'landmark emotion'  title on the legend and added the 'emotion coordinates' title.
+Also moved the MediaView to show a border around it.